thomasbratt/watchmaker/README.md

 * Second published version (beta quality)
 * Randomly swap genome to crossover, to prevent bias towards individual genome
 * Builder pattern for search settings
+* Rustdoc
 * Link to examples, with description and sample output
-* Rustdoc
 * Update features section
+* Fix license - does not appear as 'standard' on crates.io
 * Unsupported

 - [x] v0.1.0